 Pros: Strengthen your transcript, take classes you’re interested in, can help prepare you for college.

-Cons: May be harder to motivate yourself to study during the summer, not the most enjoyable way to spend the summer.
+Cons: Might be harder to motivate yourself to study during the summer, not the most enjoyable way to spend the summer.

 How to Stand Out: If you’re able to, taking college classes over the summer can be a great way to become a stronger applicant.
 Having college classes on your transcript, even if they are only introductory classes at a community college, can boost your application by showing schools that you’re able to handle the rigor and workload of college.
 This is an especially good option if your high school doesn’t offer a lot of advanced classes and you want to strengthen your transcript.